MahmoudSabra1/Facial-emotion-recognition/README.md

 Used [neha01 model](https://github.com/neha01/Realtime-Emotion-Detection) as baseline model which is based on a 3 block convolutional neural network architecture.
 It achieved ~57.5% test accuracy on FER2013 dataset.

 ### Data Cleaning
 Because of alot of mislabeled images in FER2013 dataset, we found that using FERPlus' labels is a better option to train the model for better performance.
 Here are some examples of the FER vs FER+ labels extracted from the mentioned paper in [FER+ repo](https://github.com/microsoft/FERPlus) (FER top, FER+ bottom):
 <p align="center">
   <img width="600" src="https://raw.githubusercontent.com/Microsoft/FERPlus/master/FER+vsFER.png">
 </p>
+We also added 2 more blocks to the baseline model without regularization thus overall accuracy increased by ~14.

 ### Regularization
 #### 1. Data Augmentation
 Data augmentation is used to artifically create images, these images are added to the original training images to increase the total training set size.
 We implemented data augmentation with keras [ImageDataGenerator](https://keras.io/api/preprocessing/image/#imagedatagenerator-class) class and tuned its parameters.
-By doing so, we were able to raise the test accuracy by ~2.5%.
+By doing so, we were able to raise the test accuracy by ~7%.
 The trick was not to overuse it so that the model could still learn from the training images.

 #### 2. Batch Normalization and Dropout Layers